Status and phase

 Full description

-Approximately fifteen participants will receive standard of care plus LAM-001 once daily for the first 24 weeks of the study (Core Study).
+In Part B, approximately 75 participants will receive standard of care plus LAM- 001 (inhaled sirolimus) 100 mcg, 200 mcg or placebo by oral inhalation once daily for the first 24 weeks of the study (Core Study).

-Participants who complete the first 24 weeks on treatment and appear to have a favorable benefit-risk profile will be eligible to continue receiving LAM-001 for the remainder of the study (Extension Period) up to 12 months.
+Participants who complete the first 24 weeks on treatment and appear to have a favorable benefit-risk profile will be eligible to continue receiving LAM- 001 at their current dose level for the remainder of the study (Open-Label Extension Period) for an additional 12 months.

 All participants will complete evaluations during a Follow-Up Period of 4 weeks.